eclipse-iceoryx/iceoryx2/examples/rust/service_variant_customization/README.md

 For instance:

-* In **unit tests** running in parallel on a CI system, you may want to avoid creating real inter-process resources like shared memory that could interfere with other tests.
+* When running **unit tests** running in parallel on a CI system, you may want to avoid creating real inter-process resources like shared memory that could interfere with other tests.
 * If you're **sharing GPU memory** across processes, you may want iceoryx2 to handle zero-copy communication using custom memory mechanisms.
 * In **embedded systems**, you might need communication across hypervisor